 Durango was passed around to many owners, broken hard, ignored, and left alone in a small dirty corral.
 At one point his name was Atlas (carrying the weight of the world on his shoulders), but a strong inner voice told sanctuary founder Sonya that his real name was Durango.
 Unbelievably and unbeknownst to her, the name he had prior to Atlas was Durango!

-Durango had challenges finding his place among the other stallions, Kokopelli and Cinder, but has resolved his issues and is now the esteemed "Dr." Durango.
+Durango had challenges finding his place among the other stallions, Kokopelli and Cinder, but has resolved his issues and is now Kokopelli's lieutenant stallion and the esteemed "Dr." Durango.
 Each morning he sniffs a selection of essential oils and decides which one is for the herd's highest good that day.
-He is even teaching newcomer Cody (a rescued border collie) some lessons on maintaining boundaries.
+He is even teaching newcomer Newt (a rescued Aussie Shepherd) some lessons on maintaining boundaries.

-Quartz had a rough start at Wild Heart as stallions do what comes naturally--fight for status.
+Cinder had a rough start at Wild Heart as stallions do what comes naturally--fight for status.
 Raised in captivity, he didn't know how to engage with the other stallions, but eventually found his place in the herd.
-True Spirit immediately became Noble Moon's apprentice, learning how to heart connect with humans.
+Vashti immediately became Noble Moon's apprentice, learning how to heart connect with humans.
+Cinder recently transitioned to horsey heaven.
+He was so loved and will always have a place in our hearts.
+The Kids called him 'Unicorn', he shined like a Quartz Crystal and he was named Cinder, because he ran out of a range fire looking like a cinder from a fire....what a survivor!